SEND

 Class teachers will make regular assessments of progress and attainment for all pupils and identify those whose progress:

 This may include progress in areas other than attainment, for example, social needs.
-Slow progress and low attainment will not automatically mean a pupil has SEN and other factors may be contributing to the current situation.
+Slow progress and low attainment will not automatically mean a pupil has SEN. A graduated response to all needs is followed once, needs have been identified.

 Consulting and involving pupils and parents

-Class teachers will seek the advice of the SENCO in order to meet the needs of the pupil.
-As part of a graduated response, the SENCO may have an early discussion with parents and with the pupil (where age/developmentally appropriate) when identifying whether special educational provision is needed.
-These conversations will make sure that:
+Class teachers will seek the advice of the SENCO to meet the needs of the pupil.
+As part of a graduated response, the SENCO may have a discussion with parents and with the pupil (where age/developmentally appropriate) when identifying whether special educational provision is needed.

 Assessing and reviewing pupils' progress towards outcomes